visgence/django-chucho/README.md

 First follow the instructions for installing Dajaxice into your projects which can be found here:
 http://django-dajaxice.readthedocs.org/en/latest/installation.html#installing-dajaxice

-INSTALLED_APPS:

-Add 'chucho' to the end after 'dajaxice'

-Add the following settings.
+Add the following to settings.

 ```python
 D_FORMAT = "%m/%d/%Y"